ajv-validator/ajv-formats/README.md

 These keywords allow to define minimum/maximum constraints when the format keyword defines ordering (`compare` function in format definition).

-Rhese keywords are added to ajv instance when ajv-formats is used without options or with option `keywords: true`.
+These keywords are added to ajv instance when ajv-formats is used without options or with option `keywords: true`.

 These keywords apply only to strings.
 If the data is not a string, the validation succeeds.